JoshuaKGoldberg/bellevuejs-linting/README.md

 1. What is Linting?
 2. Why Lint?
-3. Basic ESLint Usage
+3. Basic Usage
-4. Basic TSLint Usage
-5. Common Rules & Why
-6. Writing a TSLint Rule
+4. Writing a TSLint Rule